How do you tell the difference between herpes and ingrown hair?

 Herpes infection symptoms include:

-A person with curly, thick, or coarse genital hair can have them frequently if they shave or wax frequently.
+A person with curly, thick, or coarse genital hair may experience frequent hair growth if they shave or wax frequently.

 There are several symptoms of ingrown hair, including: